caseyg/awesome/TOPICS.md

 *   [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login page and Admin panel out of the box.

-## authorization

-*   [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
-Fully open source, authentication and authorization.
-No lock-ins.
-Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
-Built in login page and Admin panel out of the box.

 ## graphdb

 *   [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login page and Admin panel out of the box.